Nemanja Nikolić (footballer, born 1987)

-Nemanja Nikolić (Немања Николић, [němaɲa nǐkolitɕ]; Nikolics Nemanja; born 31 December 1987) is a professional footballer who plays as a striker for AEK Larnaca and Hungary national team.
+Nemanja Nikolić (Немања Николић, [němaɲa nǐkolitɕ]; Nikolics Nemanja; born 31 December 1987) is a former professional footballer who played as a striker.

-Born in Serbia, but never selected for the Serbian national team, he chose to represent the Hungary national team instead.
+Nikolić is a former Hungary national team international; he has made 43 appearances and scored 8 goals for the senior team.
+As a Serbian Hungarian from Vojvodina, Nikolić was also eligible to represent Serbia, his country of birth, but he never received a call-up to the team.

 Early life

 Nikolić was born in Senta, Yugoslavia to a Serbian father and a Hungarian mother.
 He began his career with his brother at Senta.

 Club career

 Kaposvár

 On 7 February 2008, Nikolić was signed by Kaposvár.
 He played his first match against Videoton.
 He managed to score thirty goals in just 49 matches therefore many top Hungarian sides wanted to sign him such as Újpest, Ferencváros and Videoton.

 Videoton

 In 2010 Videoton signed Nikolić.
 He became top scorer in the 2009–10 season of the Hungarian League.

 Nikolić won the 2010–11 season of the Hungarian League with Videoton.
 With the arrival of the Portuguese coach Paulo Sousa he was often left out from the first squad in the early matches of the 2011–12 season of the Hungarian League.
 However, as a substitute he managed to score against Paks, Siófok (twice), Újpest (twice) and Pápa in a row in the Hungarian League.

 On 2 August 2012, Nikolić scored the only goal of the first leg of the third round of the 2012–13 UEFA Europa League season, when Videoton beat the Belgian K.A.A.
 Gent 1–0 at the Sóstói Stadion.
 He also scored in the second leg of the tie which was won by 3–0 by Videoton at the Jules Ottenstadion.
 On 4 September 2012, he scored a goal in the 2012–13 UEFA Europa League season when Videoton beat Portugal's Sporting CP 3–0 at Stadion Sóstói.

 On 26 October 2014, Nikolić set a new record scoring in 12 consecutive league matches in the 2014–15 season.